HeesuKim0203/npm-package-template/README.md

 ## This is a demo, not an package.
 I hope you don't get confused.
-You need to use a to use it!
+You need to use a github template to use it!

 # NPM Public Package Template